CollegeBoreal/INF1039-202-19A-01/A.Capstone-II/Correction.md

 Give me 2 names in the format : FIRST and LAST

-the new name in format FIRST and LAST is :Paerge Sia
+the new name in format FIRST and LAST is :3 33

 ```
 ###  =[END]============== Exécution du script 300118075 ===============